Grammar school: Victorian-era grammar schools

 The 19th century saw a series of reforms to grammar schools, culminating in the Endowed Schools Act 1869.
 Grammar schools were reinvented as academically oriented secondary schools following literary or scientific curricula, while often retaining classical subjects.

-The Grammar Schools Act 1840 made it lawful to apply the income of grammar schools to purposes other than those defined in the original endowment eg. teaching of classical languages.
+The Grammar Schools Act 1840 made it lawful to apply the income of grammar schools to purposes other than those defined in the original endowment e.g. teaching of classical languages.
 Such change however to the intentions of the original endowment required application to and consent of a court of law.
 In mid C19 therefore, some schools started reorganising themselves along the lines of Thomas Arnold's reforms at Rugby School, and also the spread of the railways supported the success of new boarding schools, teaching a broader curriculum, such as Marlborough (1843), Epsom (1855) and Framlingham (1864).